 - But it gets better

-- Make as much contacts as you can
+- Make as many contacts as you can

 Meeting new people, chatting about the city and everything happening around for sure makes you feel more comfortable in the new place where you are currently.
 Locals are always friendly and Vienna is so diverse that there are representatives from almost every country in the world.
 If sometimes you feel lonely and you want to feel like you are home again make sure to look up on Facebook if there is not a group of people from your country gathering it is very common to find communities like these.